base0010/restapidocs/docs/index.rst

 **Requirements**

 *User Equipment*
   Subscribers need a device to connect to the network, users can bring their own COTS LTE/5G user equpiment; phone, modem etc. so long as the      below are true.

   - Device has a physical SIM-card slot.
   - Device supports bands provided by local hosts.

-*Semaphore USIM*
+*Semaphore ETHSIM*
-  Subscribers will also need to obtain or create their own Semaphore USIM to connect to the Network.
+  Subscribers will also need to obtain or create their own Semaphore ETHSIM to connect to the Network.
 You can buy one from us at                   https://shop.semaphore.network or bring your own compatible smartcard.

 **Setup**

-- **Semaphore USIM Setup:**
+- **Semaphore ETHSIM Setup:**
   - Users must insert the Semaphore Network USIM into their phone

+- **Registering Semaphore ETHSIM On-Chain:**
   - User must visit be near a host for initial OTA registration, OR they can do it through the DApp below

-- **Registering Semaphore USIM On-Chain:**
   - Add Subscriber Authentication Keypair to on-chain registry at [Semaphore Network Subscription](https://app.semaphore.network/subscribe).